MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 - **Draft**.
 Adds the acronym to the Draft state.
 - **Published**.
 Adds the acronym to the Published state and makes it available in Microsoft Search.
 - **Excluded**.
 Adds the acronym to the Excluded state and prevents it from appearing in Microsoft Search.

+**Last Modified**.
+The date the acronym was last changed.
+Don't edit the data in this field.

+**Last Modified By**.
+The user who made the last change to the acronym.
+Don't edit the data in this field.

+**Id**.
+The unique identifier for the acronym.
+Don't edit the data in this field.
+If you include the ID of an existing acronym, it will be replaced with the information in the import file.

 ### System-curated acronyms